colinurbs/newsdrop/README.md

 NewsDrop
 =========

-A little SPA that does almost nothing.

-Displays a new news headline every 5 seconds.
+Drops a new news headline every few seconds using <a href="https://github.com/tinybigideas/jGravity/blob/master/jGravity.js">jGravity</a> and Google's Feed API